ProjectIgnis/Distribution/README.md

 * "Puzzle Mode" menu now reads subdirectories in the `puzzle folder`

 * "single" folder renamed to "puzzle"
-	*updated puzzles that were unsolvable to use pre-errata cards.
+	* updated puzzles that were unsolvable to use pre-errata cards.

 * Forbidden/Limited lists  now are kept in the `/lflists` directory:
-	*multiple files are supported, each containing any number of lists.
+	* multiple files are supported, each containing any number of lists.
-	*Forbidden/Limited lists now will be read from a `lflists` folder inside of any repository connected.
+	* Forbidden/Limited lists now will be read from a `lflists` folder inside of any repository connected.

 * Forbidden/Limited lists now can be done by whitelisting:
-	*adding `$whitelist` to a list will automatically ban all the entries not set in that list
+	* adding `$whitelist` to a list will automatically ban all the entries not set in that list

 * Aliasing is now disabled in deck edit.

-* Added support for GOAT Format:
+* Added support for **GOAT Format**:
-	*added 2005.4 Forbidden/Limited List, credits to EerieCode, Tungnon and Naim for preparing the file.
+	* added 2005.4 Forbidden/Limited List, credits to EerieCode, Tungnon and Naim for preparing the file.

-* Fixed the dimensions of "field.png", the picture used for MR1 and MR2 duels.
+* Fixed the dimensions of `field.png`, the picture used for MR1 and MR2 duels.
 Credits to GK#3620, on Discord.

 * Added shortcut for in game fullscreen toggle [F11]

 * Added wildchar support.
-	@string: returns all cards that have "string" in their name only, ignoring the card text.
-Example: @Hero
+	* @string: returns all cards that have `string` in their name only, ignoring the card text.
+Example: `@Hero`
-	$string: returns all cards that belong to the "string"  archetype.
-Example: $Heroic string1+string2: returns all cards that have "string1" or "string2" in their name/text.
-Example: Trickstar+Bounzer You can also combine those functions.
+	* $string: returns all cards that belong to the `string` archetype.
+Example: `$Heroic`
+	* string1+string2: returns all cards that have `string1` or `string2` in their name/text.
+Example: `Trickstar+Bounzer`
+You can also combine those functions.
-Example: $blue-eyes+$buster blader returns all cards that belong to eiher the "Blue-Eyes" archetype or the ""Buster Blader" archetype
+Example: `$blue-eyes+$buster blader` returns all cards that belong to eiher the "Blue-Eyes" archetype or the "Buster Blader" archetype

 * Added asynchronous loading system for card images.

 * The last banlist used is now remembered after leaving deck edit, a duel, or the client.

 * macOS
-	*Cmd+Q quits the application.
+	* Cmd+Q quits the application.
 "Quit" menu item added to app menu.
-	*Cmd+N opens a new instance.
+	* Cmd+N opens a new instance.
 "New Window" menu item added to app and dock menus.
-	*Ctrl+Cmd+F toggles fullscreen windowed mode.
+	* Ctrl+Cmd+F toggles fullscreen windowed mode.
 If there's no system bind for F11 that will work as well.
 "Toggle Full Screen" menu item added to app and dock menus.
 This is remembered on app restart like on Windows and Linux.
-		Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen on macOS Mojave, but no user should be starting the game this way anyway.
+		* Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen on macOS Mojave, but no user should be starting the game this way anyway.
-	*Shift+Right Click to add to side deck in Deck Edit now works like on Windows and Linux
+	* Shift+Right Click to add to side deck in Deck Edit now works like on Windows and Linux

-* Added Discord Integration via Rich Presence *Features:
+* Added Discord Integration via Rich Presence
+	* Features:
 		* Your status will be set to "Playing Ygopro", with the elapsed time included.
 		Actions that will have description:
-			-Dueling
+			* Dueling
-			-In menu
+			* In menu
-			-Playing a Puzzle
+			* Playing a Puzzle
-			-Watching a Replay
+			* Watching a Replay
-			-Editing a deck
+			* Editing a deck
-		*You can invite people to join your room.
+		* You can invite people to join your room.
 To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
-		*Similarly, you can join a room through the invite created.
+		* Similarly, you can join a room through the invite created.
 If Ygopro/Edopro is closed, clicking in the invite will launch the application

 * Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.